marten-seemann/draft-seemann-quic-nat-traversal/draft-seemann-quic-nat-traversal.md

 }
 ~~~

-The PUNCH_ME_NOW frame contains the following fields:
+The PUNCH_REQUEST frame contains the following fields:

-Round:

-: The sequence number of the NAT traversal round.
+Attempt ID:

+: The client MUST number new attempts consecutively from 0 within each
+   connection.

 Client Address Type and Server Address Type: